rsksmart/devportal-1.0/content/rsk-devportal/kb/rootstock-rust.md

 * Codegen from ABI file to interact with the contract.
 * Create an abi directory in the root of the project and put RIF token abi in rif.json file.

-Run the below commands in root:
+Run the below commands in the root folder:

 ```bash
 mkdir abi